lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 I analyzed the relationship between box office success and film metascore ratings among the top ten grossing films (2018-2024) by performing an inner join on two tables to retrieve the ratings of these films.

 Metascore: A film's rating based on reviews from a wide array of respected critics.
-Weighted averages summarize their collective opinions.e.
+Weighted averages summarize their collective opinions.

 ``` SQL
 SELECT